-If you are injured in a car or small truck crash, call the experienced attorneys of Altizer Law, P.C.
-We will listen to your account of the crash, help you make a preliminary assessment of liability, and answer any questions you may have.
+If you are injured in a car or small truck crash, count on Bettina Altizer, one of the most trusted and experienced area attorneys.
+She will listen to your account of the crash, help you make a preliminary assessment of liability, and answer any questions you may have.
 Should you decide to hire us to represent you, we will seek justice aggressively on your behalf.

 Agriculture has been a vital part of Highland County’s economy from its early days.
 The terrain is ideal for raising and grazing cattle.
 Roughly 36 percent of the land is used for agricultural purposes.
 In 2012, forestry agriculture, fishing and hunting were the source of nearly eight percent of local jobs.
 According to 2007 census reports, there were 239 farms or 76.764 acres of farmland, and 8,581 acres of cropland in the county.
 The county ranked fifth in the Commonwealth for the number of sheep and lambs.